uthcode/learntosolveit/source/python.rst

        a_list.sort(custom_cmp)

-.. container:: handout

 This works, but it's extremely slow for large lists.

 Sorting with DSU *
 ==================